astronomer/docs/learn/airflow-mongodb.md

 ## Step 3: Configure your Airflow connections

-Add two connections that Airflow will use to connect to MongoDB and the API providing the data.
-In the Airflow UI, go to **Admin** -> **Connections**.
+The connections you configure will connect to MongoDB and the API providing sample data.

+1. In the Airflow UI, go to **Admin** -> **Connections**.

-1. Create a new connection named `mongo_default` and choose the `MongoDB` connection type.
+2. Create a new connection named `mongo_default` and choose the `MongoDB` connection type.
 Enter the following information:

     - **Host:** Your MongoDB Atlas host name
     - **Login:** Your database user ID